 You have two weapons when you start.
-One is the trusty cutlass and second is the flintlock pistol.
-I only realized later, that you can choose different weapons from the “Armory” cabinet.
-Its located on the ship on the first level. and can also be found at islands here, and there, but Ship is probably the best place to do it.
+One is the trusty cutlass, and the second is the flintlock pistol.
+I only realized later that you could choose different weapons from the “Armory” cabinet.
+It’s located on the ship on the first level. and can also be found on islands here, and there, but the Ship is probably the best place to do it.
 It also acts as storage to choose from all the weapons you buy from the Outpost.

 There are two more weapons in the armory.
 A short-range canon, which is just like a shotgun, and a long ranged rifle.
-While you can swap them, I would suggest having the sword all the time with you, and switch to the short-range canon also called “Blunderbuss.
+While you can swap them, I would suggest having the sword all the time with you and switching to the short-range canon, also called “Blunderbuss.
 Follow the steps:

-- Navigate to an Armory cabinet which is on the ship, and press X to open the Armory.
+- Navigate to an Armory cabinet that is on the ship, and press X to open the Armory.

-- You can navigate between weapon category using LB and RB.
+- You can navigate between the weapon categories using LB and RB.